Luvsannyamyn Gantömör

 Luvsannyamyn Gantömör (Лувсаннямын Гантөмөр; born 26 February 1973) is a Mongolian politician and leader of the Democratic Party from 2023 to 2025.
-He was a member of the State Great Khural from 2004–2016, and was re-elected as a member of parliament (MP) in 2024.
+He was a member of the State Great Khural from 2004 to 2016, and was re-elected as a member of parliament (MP) in 2024.

-He previously served as Minister of Education under the Altankhuyag and Saikhanbileg cabinets from 2012–2016, and as deputy leader of the Democratic Party caucus between 2009–2012.
+He previously served as Minister of Education under the Altankhuyag and Saikhanbileg cabinets from 2012 to 2016, and as deputy leader of the Democratic Party caucus between 2009 and 2012.

 Early life and education

 Gantömör was born in Ulaangom, Uvs Province, and graduated high school in 1991.
-Between 1993–1996 he studied in Japan at Sendai University's National Institute of Technology, training as a communications engineer, and between 1996–1999 at Nagaoka University of Technology as an electronics engineer.
+Between 1993 and 1996 he studied in Japan at Sendai University's National Institute of Technology, training as a communications engineer, and between 1996 and 1999 at Nagaoka University of Technology as an electronics engineer.

-Between 2000–2007 he was the deputy leader of the Democratic Youth Union, and served as its leader from 2007–2010.
+Between 2000 and 2007 he was the deputy leader of the Democratic Youth Union, and served as its leader from 2007 to 2010.

 Political career

 He served as member of the State Great Khural for three consecutive terms from 2004 to 2016.
 From 2012 to 2016, Gantömör served as Minister of Education, Culture and Science during the governments of Norovyn Altankhuyag and Chimediin Saikhanbileg.

 In the 2016 parliamentary election, the Democratic Party (DP) suffered a heavy defeat to the Mongolian People's Party (MPP), securing only 9 seats compared to the MPP's 65 out 76 seats.
 Gantömör lost his seat in the 62th constituency in Sukhbaatar District.